7urtles/flask_nginx_https/README.md

 -Ensure your domain is online and active via https.<br>
 -If you are using CloudFlare or the like for DNS it is likely the domains SSL<br>settings need to be set to FULL.<br><br><br>
+-By default only the url of the chosen domain will be enabled.
+To enable extend routes comment out the line: "try_files $uri $uri/ =404;"<br>
+ located within the sever blocks location field in the file /etc/nginx/sites-avaliable/default

 <h3>Scripts actions are as such:</h3>